Sham1242/Java-Audio-Visualizer/README.md

 ## Features

-1. Real-time Frequency Analysis: The application implements the Fast Fourier Transform (FFT) algorithm for extracting frequency content from audio files in real time.
+1. Real-time Frequency Analysis: The application implements the Fast Fourier Transform (FFT) algorithm for extracting frequency content from audio files in real-time.

 2. Audio Downloading: Users can download audio files from YouTube links using the application.
 The application allows the user to choose up to 4 different audio file types to download from.